-Sophomore forward Kendall Coyne had three goals and an assist for the Huskies
+Sophomore forward Kendall Coyne and senior forward Casey Pickett each have four-point games for Huskies

 BOSTON- Kendall Coyne recorded her second hat trick in her last three games, and the Northeastern women's ice hockey team (15-10-2) received a career-high 38 saves from Chloe Desjardins to knock off No. 3/3 Boston University (18-4-3) in the Beanpot semifinal on Tuesday night at Matthews Arena, 4-1.

 The Huskies advance to the Beanpot title game for the third time in the last four years, and 24th time overall.
 NU will play Boston College in the championship game next Tuesday at 8 p.m. after the Eagles defeated Harvard in the first semifinal, 2-1.

 Coyne (three goals, one assist) and linemate Casey Pickett (one goal, three assists) played a factor in all four NU goals while Rachel Llanes also posted a multi-point night with two assists to help end the Terriers 13-game unbeaten streak, which was the second longest in the nation.